dingnjat/common-commands/postgresql/README.md

 4. Restart service: `sudo systemctl restart postgresql-11`
 ### Basic PostgreSQL query
 1. Create a user `CREATE USER larry WITH ENCRYPTED PASSWORD 'x' SUPERUSER CREATEROLE CREATEDB REPLICATION BYPASSRLS;`
+## Install PostgreSQL 12 on Linux
+Same steps as 11, but pg_hba.conf and postgresql.conf were not in /var/lib/pgsql/11/data/ anymore.
+They locate in /etc/postgresql/12/main